 In 1990, the Tanzanian government split the mines into four sections: Blocks A, B, C and D. Blocks A and C were awarded to large operators, while Blocks B and D were reserved for the local miners.

-In June 2003, the Tanzanian government introduced legislation banning the export of unprocessed Tanzanite to India (like many gemstones, most Tanzanite was being cut in Jaipur).
-The ban was an attempt to encourage development of local skills in order to boost the economy.
+As of June 2003, the Tanzanian government introduced legislations banning the export of unprocessed Tanzanite to India where like many gemstones, most Tanzanite was being cut in Jaipur.
+This ban was an attempt to encourage the development of local skills in order to boost the economy.

-One of Tanzanite’s properties is that, a rough piece of Tanzanite on average only yields 25% of usable material so there is enormous pressure on the cutter to ensure that he can maximize return by choosing the best shape, whether that be a simple cabochon, or a more elaborate trilliant or a princess cut.
+One of Tanzanite’s complexities is that a rough piece of Tanzanite on average only yields 25% of usable material.
+Therefore, there is an enormous pressure on the cutter to ensure that he can maximize return on investment by choosing the best shape, whether that be a simple cabochon, or a more elaborate trilliant or princess cut.

 First, the stones are mounted onto ‘dop sticks’ and then the facets are cut and polished over the entire surface of the stone using a highly- symmetrical pattern.

-The dop stick is inserted into a handpiece that allows precise control over the positioning and the facets are then ground, sanded and polished on a rotating lap containing ground diamond, while water acts as a coolant.
+The dop stick is inserted into a handpiece that allows precise control over the positioning of the stone.
+The facets are then ground, sanded and polished on a rotating lap containing ground diamond, while water acts as a coolant.

 When one side (top or bottom) of the stone is finished the stone is then transferred to another dop stick, and the process repeated on the other.

-The Tanzanite grading system is done based on the 4C principle, in the same way, that diamonds are graded.
+The Tanzanite grading system is done based on the 4Cs principle, in the same way that diamonds are graded.
 The color, cut, clarity and carat weight of the individual stone is taken into consideration, and the result recorded on to a unique certificate which accompanies the stone.
-The greater the combination of the 4Cs, the higher the quality and corresponding price of the Tanzanite.
+The greater the combination of the 4Cs, the higher the quality and corresponding value of the Tanzanite.